mwganson/Editor_Assistant/README.md

 When an operation is undone, the undone is popped and sent to the redo queue.
 ## Find line
 ### Find edit
 This is a QLineEdit into which you may enter text to search for in the current editor.
 As characters are typed you will see a new toast showing how many times the entered text can be found in the current editor.
-(The Match case checkbox figures into this analysis, but not the Whole words checkbox.)
+If you are in "find" highlight mode you will also see matching text being highlighted in the current editor, if it is visible.
+(The Match case checkbox and the Whole words checkbox both figure into this.)
 You may press Enter/Return in this box to instigate a search or use one of the Find buttons.
 For both the Find and Replace line edit widgets there is a context menu option to paste the currently selected text from the current editor into them.
 This can also be done by double clicking the line edit.

 The text in the Find edit can also be used to fill in replacement text when using templates, discussed in more detail below.
 ### Find next